bitovi/academy/src/rxjs/5-error-on-blur.md

 In this section, we will:

 - Only show the cardNumber error if the user blurs the card number input.
-Once the user blurs, we will update the cardNumber error, if there is one, on every future keystroke.
+Once the user blurs, we will update the displayed cardNumber error, if there is one, on every future keystroke.
 - Add class="is-error" to the input when it has an error.

 We will do this with: